 2. You had to watch a devastating incidence that you still can't forget.

-5. You had to leave your school and you felt very bad about that.
+5. You had to leave school and friends and you felt very bad about that.

 Part 3: Details Discussion: